 We work hand in hand with local partners, donors and above all, our beneficiaries.
 At our heart is the desire to transform the lives of the poorest and most marginalised people.Find Out More

 By working together, we can change lives.
 You can support a project, make a monthly donation, take part in an event, partner with us or leave a legacy…100% of your donation will go directly to benefit people that need it most.Find Out More

 ‘Small Change for Big Change’ is our innovative fundraising partnership with Arjun Waney’s London restaurants Roka, Zuma, Coya and La Petite Maison.
-A voluntary donation of £1 is added to every bill and 100% goes directly towards our work to eliminate cataract blindness.Find Out More
+A voluntary donation of £1 is added to every bill and 100% goes directly towards eliminating cataract blindness.Find Out More

 Globally 39 million people are blind, 90% of them live in developing countries.
-80% of blindness could be prevented or cured.
-We work in rural areas with a high incidence of blindness, limited services and a significant backlog of cases.
-For example, in Bihar one of the poorest states in India, we fund over 25,000 eye surgeries every year.→
+Yet 80% of blindness could be prevented or cured.
+We work in rural areas with a high incidence of cataract blindness, limited services and a significant backlog of cases.
+For example, in Bihar one of the poorest states in India, we fund over 20,000 eye surgeries every year.→

-We are passionate about the future of our world.
-We recognise that precious, finite resources must be replenished and that effective environmental projects support both people and our planet.→
+We are passionate about the future of our world and recognise that precious, finite resources must be replenished.
+We support effective environmental projects that help both people and our planet.→

 In India, at least 2 million people suffer in agony from terminal illness without effective pain relief.
-We provide vital care for people who are dying and support to families who in the absence of effective palliative care, are often forced into crippling debt.→
+We support innovative models of palliative care which focus on the poorest and most excluded.→